Previous Post: Day 22 – Tampoe Tsho To Rerethang Via Thampe La

 I will admit that a group size of 16 trekkers is not ideal.
 Consider the three previous organized treks I have done –

-- Cordillera Real Traverse – 15 days 7 clients
+- Bolivia – Cordillera Real Traverse– 15 days 7 clients

 There were almost as many trekkers on this Snowman trek as on my previous three combined!
 With 43 horses and a dozen support staff, we were a small village on the move!

 By 1:30 we trekkers would hop into the bus pictured in the image below.
 Destination – Punakha and what would turn out to be an excellent hotel/resort on the slopes on the west side of the Mo River.
-Showers, wifi, email, food choices and flavours other than the trek food I had seen enough of …
+Showers, wifi, email, food choices, and food choices other than the trek food I had seen enough of …

 The Complete Day-By-Day Snowman Trip Report!